A Perfect Recruiting Dashboard

 A Recruiting Dashboard makes analyzing all of your staffing activities easy and crystal clear.
 Reports have their uses and can help you make informed decisions, but dashboards deliver immediately actionable business intelligence.

-A recruiting dashboard provides a summary of what is happening in all areas of your business and specifically those areas that matter most to you.
+A recruiting dashboard software platform provides a summary of what is happening in all areas of your business and specifically those areas that matter most to you.
 So if you are a recruiter, it can help you analyze the status of your job orders, average time-to-fill, candidate engagement and more – all in one screen to help keep tabs on your performance.
 This can not only help you take appropriate actions but it can help you predict what will happen in certain scenarios.

-Overall, a recruiting dashboard:
+Overall, recruiting dashboard software:

 - Provides a graphical representation of your data and makes it easy to see highlights and identify trends or issues

 - Removes the data clutter and gives you the intelligence you need to take decisive action

 Now the question is what is a perfect recruiting dashboard?
 Here is what we think:

 - It should answer the most important questions about your business.

 The reason why recruiting dashboards are in place is to answer the difficult questions for your business.
 To put this in operational language, it refers to measuring the key metrics of your business.